shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/03-chpt3.md

 We check this in the background of sampling/noising  via distribution transition perspective.
 The equation describes a discrete-time stochastic process where \\(x_{t+1}\\) is obtained from \\(x_t\\)by taking a small step in the direction of the gradient of the log-probability \\(\nabla_x \log p(x_t)\\), scaled by a step size \\(\epsilon/2\\), and perturbed by Gaussian noise \\(\sqrt{\epsilon} z_t\\), where \\(z_t \sim \mathcal{N}(0, I)\\).

-Langevin dynamics where the drift term is zero, and only the noise term contributes, leading to a pure diffusion process: it simply adds noise, and data is gradually corrupted by noise over a sequence of time steps toward the Gaussian.
+If the drift term is zero and only the noise term contributes, this will lead to a pure diffusion process that simply adds noise, where the data is gradually corrupted over a sequence of time steps toward a gaussian.
 Conversely, using  \\(\nabla_x \log p(x_t)\\)—the gradient of the log-probability of the data at each noise level, the equation can be guided with the direction in which the probability density increases most steeply, effectively "pulling" samples back toward the true data distribution.

-The *time step* \\(t\\) plays a crucial role in diffusion models, as the amount of noise added or removed varies with time.
-Typically, the noise schedule can be designed such that early steps introduce large noise (coarse structure), while later steps refine finer details.
-The step size \\(\epsilon\\) controls the trade-off between the deterministic drift  and the stochastic noise component.

-Thus, the Langevin equation provides a principled way to understand how iterative noise addition and denoising,  enable the generation of complex data distributions from simple noise.
+Thus, the Langevin equation provides a principled way to understand how iterative noise addition and denoising  enable the generation of complex data distributions from simple noise.

 Each denoising step must consider directional accuracy, because directions matter more than norms in high-dim spaces (since everything has similar norm).
 The *direction of the noise vector* and how it's removed is critical.